Table Tennis Inclusivity Grant Scheme for clubs and community groups

 - Mental health

-Initially Table Tennis England will fund up to 10 projects and funding is open to Table Tennis England Premier Clubs and Associate Clubs and also to constituted community led groups, with evidence of liability insurance held by the group or venue(s) in which they operate.
+Funding is open to Table Tennis England Premier Clubs and Associate Clubs and also to constituted community led groups, with evidence of liability insurance held by the group or venue(s) in which they operate.

 Greg Yarnall, Head of Development and Volunteering at Table Tennis England, said: "Table tennis is a sport which can be played by anyone, no matter what their background and we are committed to opening up more opportunities for everyone.